PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 The blue route: use the manufacturer GUI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The simplest way to control your device is to use the GUI software that is provided by the manufacturer.
 It is usefull while you are under development, but will be useless once you have developped your plugin.
 PyMoDAQ will replace it, and even provide much broader functionalities.
-While a specific manufacturer GUI talks to only one specific device, PyMoDAQ provides you a common framework to talk to many different instruments, synchronize them, save the acquisitions, and many more!
+While a specific manufacturer GUI talks to only one specific device, PyMoDAQ provides to you a common framework to talk to many different instruments, synchronize them, save the acquisitions, and many more!

 In the main tab, we found the buttons to send relative move orders, change the number of steps, change the controlled axis (in this example we can control 4 axis). **Check all that works properly.**